LacledesLAN/gamesvr-tf2/cache/linux/tf2/README.md

 # Optional SteamCMD Cache

 This folder can be used to cache SteamCMD downloads prior to executing `docker build`.
-While this speeds up builds on a slow Internet connections *builds on fast connections will be slower*.
+While this speeds up builds on a slow Internet connections.
+Builds on fast internet connections will *likely be slower* due to context loading.
 Your mileage will vary.

 ## Disabling SteamCMD Downloads